-These are average unit prices, but the specific unit rates each customer sees will vary by region and payment type.
+The specific unit rates each customer sees will vary by region and payment type.
 This is to reflect the different costs to suppliers of providing energy to homes and servicing the different payment methods.
-Both regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (28 November 2022).
-See the full list of rates by region and payment type:
+The regional variations for electricity, and payment type variations, have been adjusted by Ofgem in the most recent price cap calculations (25 May 2023).

 We will adjust standard variable tariffs automatically.
-Customers on standard variable tariffs do not need to take any action to get the benefits of this Energy Price Guarantee (EPG) scheme.
+Customers on standard variable tariffs do not need to take any action to get the benefits of the price drop set out by Ofgem’s price cap.